sjl/red-tape/docs/05-result-maps.markdown

 :valid
 ------

+If the form was called without data, this will be `nil`.

-If the form was called with data, and the data passed through all cleaners without anything being thrown, this will be `true`.
+Otherwise, if the form was called with data, and the data passed through all cleaners without anything being thrown, this will be `true`.

 Otherwise it will be `false.`

 This should be used to determine whether to trust the data from the form, or whether to re-render it for the user (and display the errors).